 Bell’s research proved so successful that he could tell Gardiner Greene Hubbard (Boston lawyer) about the possibility of a multiple-telegraph.
-Hubbard was angry at the Western Union Telegraph Companyâ€TM’s absolute control and saw the potential for breaking such a monopoly right away.
+Hubbard was angry at the Western Union Telegraph Companyâ€TM’s absolute control and immediately saw the potential for breaking such a monopoly.

-In June 1875, they had accomplished their goal of creating an electric device that could transmit speech.
+In June 1875, they accomplished their goal of creating an electric device that could transmit speech.

 The Telephone Network Is Born

-telephone service was established between Boston and Providence (Rhode Island).
-Telephone service between New York City and Chicago is establishing in 1892, and between Boston and Boston in 1894.
-Transcontinental service is establishing in 1915.
-1 The following year, telephone service is establish between Boston (Rhode Island ).
-Telephone services between New York City, Chicago, and Boston are establish in 1892.
+Telephone History, telephone service was established between Boston and Providence (Rhode Island).
+Telephone service between New York City and Chicago was launched in 1892 and between Boston and Boston in 1894.
+Transcontinental service was established in 1915.
+The following year, the telephone service is based in Boston (Rhode Island ).
+Telephone services between New York City, Chicago, and Boston were established in 1892.
 Transcontinental service began in 1915.

 Rotary Dialing and Exchanges

-New Haven, Connecticut, 1878 was the site of the first telephone exchange.
+New Haven, Connecticut, in 1878, was the site of the first telephone exchange.

 Strowger is granting a patent in March 1891 for his first automatic telephone exchange.
 It replaced the button.
 Philadelphia was one of the last major cities to discontinue dual service (rotary/button).

 William Gray was a Hartford resident who invented the coin-operated telephone in 1889.
 Payphones also overgrew along with the Bell System.